 Julie: We can all defend our position.
 That’s easy.

 Kurt: Right.
 Right.

 Kurt: Right, exactly.
-“Or the Relief Society president always get some good people.”
-But to really just step back and say, “Why don’t we be an advocate for the bishop and his keys and think what’s best for the ward.”
+“Or the Relief Society president always get the good people.”
+But to just step back and say, “Why don’t we be an advocate for the bishop and his keys and think what’s best for the ward.”

 Julie: And how can we allocate the resources in a way that’s really going to lift everybody up.

-Kurt: That’s a power and that’s such a unifying message and a unifying point to be as a Ward Council to comes together.
+Kurt: That’s a powerful and unifying message and a unifying point to be as a ward council to comes together.